kranzky/insoluble/folly.md

 "She's crazy, but it's an effort to straighten things," explained the protagonist.
 Lloyd's face contorted into a mixture of excitement and worry, as he screamed, "I'm greatly frightened, but this revelation has got me quite excited!"

-Exposition; 5: Protagonist stared Lloyd

-Dialogue; 8: "A student who fails, reads novels, huh?"

-Exposition; 10: Lloyd's eyebrows furrowed confusion

-Dialogue; 4: "What's that?"

-Exposition; 8: Puzzlement flashed protagonist's face

-Dialogue; 9: "Never mind, just an expression."

-Exposition; 6: Lloyd shrugged uncertainty

 "Angela barely falls, sorry pupils," the protagonist muttered, referencing the cryptic remark he had made earlier.
 As he spoke, an image of Salvatore, a long-forgotten friend, screaming and preparing for something flashed through his mind.
 Lloyd, still puzzled, replied, "Angela jumps?
 Belongings, conclusions, folly?"

 Lloyd turned the volume down as the bitch continued to bark, attempting to maintain control of the situation.

-dialogue;14: "What's the excuse for all this?
+"What's the excuse for all this?
 What's become of us?" he asked, trying to keep up with the conversation.

 Lloyd couldn't help but feel a surge of concern as the bitch in the background continued to bark, causing him to frantically adjust the volume on the next page.

-dialogue;15:BEST FRIEND CIRCUMSTANCES

-exposition;8:SMILED AWKWARDLY

-exposition;12:REMEMBERED SALVATORE

-dialogue;11:NOTHING CAN'T CHANGE

-exposition;10:DOG BARKED LOUDER

-exposition;13:VOLUME CONTROL STRUGGLE

 "Well, I don't pity you anymore today, if that's the cause," the protagonist said with a hint of foreign bitterness.
 "You were my best friend once, but these circumstances have changed everything."
 He smiled awkwardly, remembering the days when Salvatore was still around.
 "But we can't change what happened, can we?"
 As if on cue, the dog's barking grew louder, making Lloyd's struggle with the volume control even more apparent.